Bharath-Nalluri-013/OpenSource/A2_GitHub.md

 9. Write a command sequence to merge the `math` branch into `master` and describe what happened.
 ```
-Commands to merge ath into master:
+Commands to merge math into master:
 git checkout master
 git merge math